Government Paid Maternity Benefit

 For the self-employed, the trade income (stated in the Notice of Assessment), over the 12 months preceding the birth can be used for Government-Paid Maternity Benefit computations.

-Both trade income and income from employment can be combined for Government-Paid Maternity Benefit computations.
+Both trade income and income earned under the contract of service can be combined for Government-Paid Maternity Benefit computations.

 5. How are the 90 days of service in the 12 months before delivery calculated?